 17. Birth Ball and/or Peanut Ball

-A birth ball is simply an exercise ball.
-The birth ball comforts and strengthens your lower back when sitting on it.
+A birth ball is simply an exercise ball that comforts and strengthens your lower back when sitting on it.
 Your pelvis is also better supported and symmetrical, which provides more comfort to laboring women.

 A peanut ball is an exercise or therapy ball shaped like a peanut.
-A recent study found three noticeable benefits in women who used a peanut ball during labor: it shortens labor, shortens the pushing phase, and has helped reduce the number of c-sections6.
+A recent study found three noticeable benefits in women who used a peanut ball during labor: it shortens labor, reduces the pushing phase, and has helped decrease the number of C-sections.6

-Women become tired in labor and sometimes need to sit down or lie down.
-A birth ball or a peanut ball can help them do just that but remain comfortable and help the labor progress.
+Women often become tired during labor and may need to rest by sitting or lying down.
+A birth ball or peanut ball can help them do just that while remaining comfortable and helping the labor progress.

 18. Eat and Drink

-For years, women have not been allowed to eat or drink fluids during labor.
-Some hospitals are continuing this today.
-But a new study by the American Society of Anesthesiologists suggests that this may not be a good thing.
-The study now shows most healthy women would benefit from a light meal during labor7.
-They concluded that moms in labor need the same kind of energy and calories as marathon runners.
+Women have not been allowed to eat or drink during labor for years, with some hospitals still continuing this today.
+However, a study by the American Society of Anesthesiologists suggests most healthy women would benefit from eating a light meal during labor.7 They concluded that moms in labor need the same kind of energy and calories as marathon runners.
 Shocking!
 You are working so hard, and you need the fuel to continue and remain strong and comfortable.
-When you don’t have that fuel, it can actually reduce your contractions, leading to longer labor.
+When you don’t have that fuel, it can reduce your contractions, resulting in a longer labor.
 So have light snacks and fluids to keep your energy up.

 19. Use the Restroom

-Using the restroom and emptying your bladder will help you feel more comfortable, but it will also make sure that your bladder is not holding your baby’s head up from pressing on your cervix and helping you dilate.
+Using the restroom and emptying your bladder will help you feel more comfortable, but it will also ensure that your bladder is not holding your baby’s head up, pressing on your cervix, and helping you dilate.
 Having an empty bladder will allow you to progress better.
 Going number two is also a good thing!
 It’s clearing everything out and making room for a baby to get through.
 Also, squatting on a toilet and relaxing your bottom is excellent for every mama in labor.

 20. Walk or Move

 It’s incredibly uncomfortable for a laboring woman to remain still while experiencing true labor contractions.
-The more you walk and move around and are upright during labor, the more you encourage your baby to descend into the birth canal.
-Also, you’re keeping yourself as comfortable as possible throughout the process.
+The more you walk, move around, and are upright during labor, the more you encourage your baby to descend into the birth canal.
+Additionally, you’re doing everything possible to keep yourself as comfortable as possible throughout the process.
 So get up out of that bed and move!